 Advocacy to Increase Funding for the National Institutes of Health (NIH)

-Advocacy to Increase Funding for the National Institutes of Health (NIH) is a top priority for Endocrine Society, and our advocacy has led to significant funding increases for the last seven years despite threats to cut government funding.
-Our goal is to protect NIH from funding cuts and to ensure that all NIH Institutes receive significant funding increases as a proportionate share of a total increaseWe also advocate for special attention to early career scientists and to reduce administrative burdens on scientistsIn addition, we raise the visibility of endocrine-related research and researchers.
+Advocacy to Increase Funding for the National Institutes of Health (NIH) - Funding for the NIH is a top priority of the Endocrine Society.
+Our goal is to protect NIH from funding cuts and to ensure that all NIH Institutes receive significant funding increases as a proportionate share of a total increaseWe also advocate for special attention to early career scientists and to reduce administrative burdens on scientists.
+In addition, we raise the visibility of endocrine-related research and researchers.

 • Advanced Research Projects Agency for Health (ARPA-H): The Endocrine Society was invited to present at two different listening sessions by the Biden Administration and discuss how the new agency could benefit endocrine-related scienceThe Society also urged policy makers to ensure funding for ARPA-H would supplement, not supplant, funding for NIH.
-Endocrine Society Past President Carol Wysham, MD and President Ursula Kaiser, MD represented the Society at discussions about the creation of ARPA-H.
+Endocrine Society Past President Carol Wysham, MD and President Ursula Kaiser, MD represented the Society at discussions about the creation of ARPA-H. The Society is currently working with ARPA-H to share information with our members about how to apply to ARPA-H for funding and how to elevate endocrinology within the Agency.

 Read more about the Society's advocacy related to research funding.